hackclub/hackclub/workshops/challenge_dumb_api/index.md

 ## Examples

-* GitHub Zen: go to https://api.github.com/zen and you’ll get a piece of advice.
+* https://api.github.com/zen – You’ll get a piece of advice.
 Reload for another randomly-decided line.
+Does almost nothing.
-* Hypochondriapp: not an API, but same idea.
-Go to http://hypochondriapp.io/ and get the worst possible disease you could have from a symptom.
+* http://hypochondriapp.io/ – not an API, but same idea.
+Get the worst possible disease you could have from a symptom.

-The challenge is to create the API, but you are more than welcome to create an application like Hypochrondriapp that demonstrates your API.
+The challenge is to create the API, but you are more than welcome to create an application like http://hypochondriapp.io/ that demonstrates your API.

 ## Getting started